shubham9411/shubhampandey.in/src/pages/posts/2020-10-03-google-font-and-image-perf/index.md

 </div>

 The image of mine on the landing page was 80% of the total size of all the assets.
-The solution was clear in my mind that was to convert the image to webP format(as was suggested by lighthouse and also by surma in his various videos on youtube).
-So now the problem and its solution was in front of me, I had to just convert png image to webP but I did not knew how much I am going to save after changing the image to webP.
-I was hoping for atleast a 50% reduce in file size.
+The solution was clear in my mind that was to convert the image to webP format(as was suggested by lighthouse and also by [Surma][6] in his various videos on youtube).
+So now the problem and its solution were in front of me, I had to just convert png image to webP but I did not knew how much I am going to save after changing the image to webP.
+I was hoping for at least a 50% reduction in file size.

 I search on bing _Convert png to webP_.
 Clicked on the first result that came.
-Uploaded file and got the image output and the file size of the downlaoded image file was 275 KiB, which was more that 40% reduction in size.
+Uploaded file and got the image output and the file size of the downloaded image file was 275 KiB, which was more than 40% reduction in size.
 I was not that impressed but yeah now I had the same file in almost half the size, I pushed it to production.
 I then remembered there is also a terminal command which converts images to webP which I guess that website was also be using in the background.
 So I just searched and got the command.
 I ran the command and I was surprised by the final size of the webP image after that for the same 400+ KiB png file.
-The new size was 21 KiB which is 5% of the size of original image.
+The new size was 21 KiB which is 5% of the size of the original image.
 That was an awe moment.
-I had heard a lot about the improovement on images by using webP but did not knew it is that good.
+I had heard a lot about the improvement on images by using webP but did not knew it is that good.

-Anyway, If you are a web developer you must knew that compatibility between different browsers is still not that good. here the browser in question is Safari, after all these years it still dont have the webP support and will throw error on webP images.
-I just used a hack there to use the old png image, which i reduced in size by changing the resolution.
-The hack I used here was to change back the `src` of the `img` tag back to old image if there is an error.
+Anyway, If you are a web developer you must knew that compatibility between different browsers is still not that good. here the browser in question is Safari, after all these years it still doesn't have the [webP support][7] and will throw an error on webP images.
+I just used a hack there to use the old png image, which I reduced in size by changing the resolution.
+The hack I used here was to change back the `src` of the `img` tag back to the old image if there is an error.
 That way we not only can support safari but also the older IE browsers.
 Reference of the code below:

 ```jsx